jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_2_Installing_Software_2_SRAtoolkit.md

 We only need to specify SRA-Toolkit's temp space once.
 So you won't need to vdb-config any more.

-Next time we want to use SRA-Toolkit, we only need to do the following to install it and it will work:
+Next time we want to use SRA-Toolkit, we only need to do the following to install it and it will work
 ```
 $ module load sra-toolkit
 ```

 Next, we'll learn how to obtain raw RNA-seq files from the NCBI Short Read Database using the command ...
 ```
 $ fasterq-dump
 ```